jnorell/kint-debugger/readme.txt

 Tested up to: 3.3
 Stable tag: 0.2

 Kint Debugger makes debugging and dumping variables a more pleasant experience.
-Kint integrates seamlessly with the Debug Bar plugin.
+Kint Debugger integrates seamlessly with the Debug Bar plugin.

 == Description ==